kelsonic/todorestapi/README.md

 # Todo REST API

-This is a todo-list REST API I built for anyone who wants to create a quick backend Express/Node REST API.
+This is a simple and customizable Todo List REST API I built.

+It's intended to help anyone who wants to create a quick backend Express/Node REST API.

 ## Getting Started